HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 ### Default styling

 Each component comes with default styles.
-For example
+See the following examples of different default styles below.

 ```scss
 /* for dx-search-center-layout */